 Dear Collaborators,

-flares have occurred since the last message, and no change in flaring
+since the last message, with no changes in flaring activity

 See http://www.SolarMonitor.org for images and